 As part of the demerger of the Energy (GP Carve Out), the Company and Siemens Energy B.V.
-(SEBV) agreed that all contracts listed in the accompanying operational demerger agreement (ODA) dated 27 February 2020 have been transferred to SEBV under universal title with full discharge of the Company.
+(SEBV) agreed that all contracts listed in the operational demerger agreement (ODA) dated 27 February 2020 have been transferred to SEBV under universal title with full discharge of the Company.
 However, the transfer is in some cases subject to the consent of one or more third parties, which at the balance sheet date has not yet been received for all contracts to be transferred (so called "Pending Contracts").
 The ODA stipulates that all risks and rewards are transferred to SEBV and therefore these contracts are economically transferred.
 This means, that for SNL there is no difference from an economic perspective between a pending contract and a non-pending contract as any risk, control, benefit and burden in connection with all GP contracts (i.e. pending and non-pending) lies with SEBV.
-Therefore, all contracts are reflected in the financial statements of SEBV.
+Therefore, all contracts are derecognized by the Company and consequently all revenues, assets and liabilities in connection with these contracts are reflected in the financial statements of SEBV.
 Only in case SEBV would not be able to fulfil its obligations in connection with these contracts, the respective third party could claim from SNL to make sure these obligations are fulfilled.
-No such claim has been received as of the date of this report and no claims are expected to be received in the future.
+An environmental and asset retirement obligation claim, related to a leased building, has been received as of the date of this report.
+This claim will be fully covered by SEBV under the ODA.
 The likelihood that a pending contract could result in an asset or a liability of SNL is therefore considered to be very low.